jlyonsmith/HowTo/CheatSheets/PostgreSQL.md

 This will prompt you for the new user's name and whether they should have superuser, database creation, or role creation privileges.
 ### Managing Privileges

-Once a user is created, they often need permission to interact with specific databases or tables.
+Once a user is created, they need permission to interact with specific databases or tables.

 Grant permission to a database: